cl16/calculator/README.md

 # calculator
-Calculator web app from The Odin Project.
+Web-based JavaScript calculator completed with The Odin Project.